ShawnHuang497/xiaoshuanghuang.github.io/_pages/about.md

 - **The Application of MLLM**

-I will be graduating on July 1, 2025, and am available to start employment immediately.
+I am currently working as a multimodal large model algorithm engineer at Xiaohongshu.

-<span style="color:red"> Currently, I am exploring job opportunities </span> and would welcome discussions or collaborations.
+I welcome academic discussions or collaborations.
 Please feel free to [email me](mailto:huangxs497@gmail.com) if interested.

 # 🔥 News